apache/doris/docs/en/downloads/downloads.md

 ## Apache Doris

-You can download source code from following links, then compile and install Doris.
+You can download the Doris source code from the following link for compilation and deployment.
+After version 1.0, you can directly download the binary version for direct installation and deployment.

 | Version | Release Date | Download Source | Download Binary |
 |---|---|---| --- |